 My news and social media literacy program called “A Journalist’s Toolbox to Fight Fake News” can help educators learn:

 - To define fake news, the forms it can take and the motivation for it.

 - The history of fake news.

-- Why it’s a phenomenon now.
+- Why it’s a phenomenon now in our society.

 - How to relate the fake news of today to historical events.

 - To identify types of media and develop a vocabulary to discuss media terms.

 - To understand the development of Deepfake and Cheapfake video, to think critically about AI apps such as Zao and TikTok and to examine privacy issues.

 - How to identify and evaluate reliable sources online.